jacksleight/statamic-memberbox/README.md

 Members allows you to restrict access to your content in any way you like and does not impose any particular rules or structure.
 You can use the `{{ member }}` and `{{ not_member }}` tags to control what content is restricted to members and how.
 Below are some common approaches.

-> **FYI:** The member tags are just syntactic sugar, to make it super simple to control your content.
+> **FYI:** The member tags are just syntactic sugar, to make it super simple to restrict your content to members.
 You can acheive the same results with the [built-in user tags](https://statamic.dev/reference/tags) if you prefer.

 ### Restrict an entire area of the site based on a URL prefix